How To Create a Colorful Abstract Poster in Illustrator

 Right click and Ungroup, then draw a selection across all the excess lines around the edges of the document.

 Some areas of the design where lines are closely intersecting are very small.
-Select any tiny shapes and merge then with their neighbouring elements using the Pathfinder.
+Select all the tiny shapes and merge them with their neighbouring elements using the Pathfinder’s Unite option.

 Go over the whole design from top to bottom merging groups of shapes to break up the flow of the linework.